-The recipe includes potato, flour and eggs, which are basil ingredients and used to give the crabcakes the right consistency, as well as aromatic ingredients such as chillies, lime and fresh coriander.
+The crab cakes recipe includes potato, flour and eggs, which are basil ingredients and used to give the crab cakes the right consistency, as well as aromatic ingredients such as chilies, lime and fresh coriander.

-The flavour is really nice, and you are sure to appreciate they have a wonderful homemade charm.
-Yes could can buy crabcakes in the supermarket but they will have nowhere near such a fantastic taste!
+The flavor is really nice, and you are sure to appreciate they have a wonderful homemade charm.
+Yes could can buy crab cakes in the supermarket but they will have nowhere near such a fantastic taste!
 Here is a recipe for Western fish cakes if you want a simpler style.

-Serve these lovely fishcakes with a nice dipping sauce.
-Try mixing 200 ml of sweet chilli sauce with 150 ml of mayonnaise, 50 ml of fish sauce, and a tablespoon of soy sauce, for a delicous dip.
+Serve these lovely fish cakes with a nice dipping sauce.
+Try mixing 200 ml of sweet chilli sauce with 150 ml of mayonnaise, 50 ml of fish sauce, and a tablespoon of soy sauce, for a delicious dip.
 The fish sauce is available from an Asian supermarket, or perhaps from your local one.

 - 1 raw potato, grated then squeezed through cheesecloth